 This is a lesion characterized by hamartomatous growth of interleaved eccrine and vascular elements.
-It is manifest as a solitary nodular or plaque lesion with a bluish color and, occasionally, telangiectasia.88 Cases have been reported with a verrucous appearance, thus suggesting the need for differential diagnosis with verrucous hemangioma.89 The
+It is manifest as a solitary nodular or plaque lesion with a bluish color and, occasionally, telangiectasia.
+Cases have been reported with a verrucous appearance, thus suggesting the need for differential diagnosis with verrucous hemangioma.
+The lesion is often located on the limbs of children and is often associated with pain and hyperhidrosis.
+Most cases present at birth or shortly afterwards, although up to a third of cases were diagnosed in adults in 1 series.

-Histologically, we observe hyperplasia of normal or dilated eccrine glands, with presence of foci of capillary angiomatosis and variable presence of follicular, lipomatous, mucinous, apocrine, and/or lymphatic structures.90 Many authors think that the lesion is primarily a vascular malformation.91 In support of this theory, several lesions have been reported accompanying vascular tumors or malformations.^{89,90}
+Histologically, we observe hyperplasia of normal or dilated eccrine glands, with presence of foci of capillary angiomatosis and variable presence of follicular, lipomatous, mucinous, apocrine, and/or lymphatic structures.
+Many authors think that the lesion is primarily a vascular malformation.
+In support of this theory, several lesions have been reported accompanying vascular tumors or malformations.